colombianfrogs/sounds/docs/species/Centrolene_hybrida.md

 <!-- Seccion Publicaciones -->
 <div id="pubs" class="tabcontent">
-  <p>Mendoza-Henao, A. M., Duarte-Marin, S., and Rada, M. 2021.
-Advertisement calls of six glassfrog species in the Colombian Andes, and comments on priorities for future research and conservation.
-Amphibian and Reptile Conservation 15: 156-171..
+  <p><strong>Mendoza-Henao, A. M., Duarte-Marin, S., and Rada, M.</strong> 2021.
+Advertisement calls of six glassfrog species in the Colombian Andes, and comments on priorities for future research and conservation. <i>Amphibian and Reptile Conservation</i> 15: 156-171..
   <a href="https://archive.org/details/biostor-286492" target="_blank">{{URL}}</a></p>
 </div>